technology-toolbox/website/content/blog/jjameson/2009/11/02/analyzing-my-msdn-blog.md

 Here's the gist of it:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Generally speaking, "Views" is the number of times somone viewed a post on the web via a browser, and "AggViews" is the number of times someone viewed the post via the RSS and Atom feeds.
+> Generally speaking, "Views" is the number of times somone viewed a post on the
+> web via a browser, and "AggViews" is the number of times someone viewed the
+> post via the RSS and Atom feeds.
+>

-More specifically, the web view count is only updated in the EntryView control.
+> More specifically, the web view count is only updated in the EntryView
+> control.
 This is displayed when you are viewing a single post.
-If you are viewing a list of posts, such as on the blog home page, the view counts of the posts are not updated.
+If you are
+> viewing a list of posts, such as on the blog home page, the view counts of the
+> posts are not updated.

-{{< /blockquote >}}
+{{< /div-block >}}

 Based on the second paragraph, the numbers shown above are not entirely accurate (specifically, they are less than the actual values) but my gut tells me they